WestDRI/wgpages/content/pythonhpc.md

 | wallclock runtime (sec) | &emsp;&emsp;&emsp; | &emsp;&emsp;&emsp; | &emsp;&emsp;&emsp; |
 {{< /question >}}

-In Part 2 (next week) we will combine Numba with multiprocessing via Ray tasks -- this approach can scale beyond a single node.
+In Part 2 we will combine Numba with multiprocessing via Ray tasks -- this approach can scale beyond a single node.

 {{< question num=5 >}}
 We covered a lot of material in this section!
 Let's summarize the most important points.
 Which tool would you